Brooke White: Calico (2019)

 On October 4, 2019, White released a country album, Calico, short for "California Country", via Nevado Music / June Baby Records.
-White collaborated with Eric Straube and Chris Qualls in the album.
+White collaborated with Eric Straube and Chris Qualls for the album.

 Musical influences

-White cites her musical influences as the "soulful sounds of the 70s", such as the Carpenters, Carole King, Fleetwood Mac, James Taylor, Elton John, Stevie Wonder, the Eagles, America, Carly Simon, the Bee Gees, Hall & Oates, Joni Mitchell, Bonnie Raitt and Phil Collins.
+White cites her musical influences as the "soulful sounds of the 70s," such as the Carpenters, Carole King, Fleetwood Mac, James Taylor, Elton John, Stevie Wonder, the Eagles, America, Carly Simon, the Bee Gees, Hall & Oates, Joni Mitchell, Bonnie Raitt and Phil Collins.

 When asked on American Idol with whom she would like to do a duet, she named John Mayer as her choice for a modern artist.
-She also says that, if she could choose a partner for a "dream duet", she would choose Carole King, whom she cites as one of her main influences.
+She also says that, if she could choose a partner for a "dream duet," she would choose Carole King, whom she cites as one of her main influences.
 She also cites Kelly Clarkson and Carrie Underwood as her favorite former American Idol winners.

 Carly Simon, one of the singers who inspired White, said publicly that her favorite contestant on Idol was Brooke.
 She was impressed with White's performance of "You're So Vain" and said that she thought, "Oh my God, this girl is so talented and she sings the song so much better than I ever did or ever could."